18 August 2026 · Systems

 Getting Your Accounting / ERP System E-Invoicing Ready

-Your accounting or ERP system must export every field the e-invoice format requires, connect to your accredited service provider, and produce validated invoices without manual rework.
-The work is: map your invoice fields, close data gaps, connect the ASP, and run test invoices during the pilot so your first mandatory invoice passes on day one.
+Your accounting or ERP system must export every field the UAE's structured invoice format requires — a machine-readable, XML/UBL-based document rather than a PDF — and connect to your accredited service provider (ASP) so invoices are validated and transmitted without manual rework.
+The practical work is: map your current invoice fields against what the format requires, close the gaps (TRNs, tax codes, item-level detail, totals), connect and test with your ASP, and run enough test invoices during the voluntary pilot from July 2026 that your first mandatory e-invoice passes validation on day one rather than getting rejected and reworked under deadline pressure.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting